Search Results for: direct reprogramming

 Neurons-created-from-ciNSC

-There’s some big, positive news on the stem cell front today.
-Two new innovative papers both by teams led by Sheng Ding of Gladstone Institutes with UCSF report all-chemical direct reprogramming of human somatic cells.
-Ding’s team took skin cells and by exposing them to cocktails of small molecules was able to turn them directly into …
+What is direct reprogramming ?
+There’s some big, positive news on this stem cell front today.
+All chemical direct reprogramming Two new innovative papers both by teams led by Sheng Ding of Gladstone Institutes with UCSF report all-chemical direct reprogramming of human somatic cells.
+Ding’s team took skin cells and by exposing them to cocktails of

 Big stem cell news: dynamic duo of all-chemical direct reprogramming reports Read More »

-Transdifferentiation makes a major advance: direct reprogramming of fibroblasts to oligodendrocyte progenitors
+Transdifferentiation or direct reprogramming of fibroblasts to oligodendrocyte progenitors

-Transdifferentiation makes a major advance: direct reprogramming of fibroblasts to oligodendrocyte progenitors Read More »
+Transdifferentiation or direct reprogramming of fibroblasts to oligodendrocyte progenitors Read More »

 Defining epigenetic reprogramming, cellular reprogramming & rejuvenation